member of the Presidium of the Coordination Council, lawyer, sentenced to 10 years in prison

 Godparent: Sergey Lagodinsky, member of the European Parliament

-He was detained on September 9, 2020.
-Znak's apartment was searched and he was taken to the Investigative Committee for questioning .
+Maksim Znak was arrested on September 9, 2020.
+His apartment was searched and he was taken to the Investigative Committee for questioning.

 The Investigative Committee said that Maksim Znak was suspected of a criminal offense under Part 3 of Art.
 361 of the Criminal Code (appeals to actions aimed at harming the national security of the Republic of Belarus).

-On September 18, he faced formal charges under Part 3 of Art.
-361 of the Criminal Code.
-The lawyer declared a hunger strike to protest the charges.
+On September 18, he faced formal charges under Part 3 of Article 361 of the Criminal Code ('Calls to actions aiming to harm the national security of Belarus').
+The lawyer went on a hunger strike to protest the charges.

-On February 10, 2021, Znak faced additional charges of "conspiracy to seize power with unconstitutional means" (Part 1 of Article 357) and "creating and managing an extremist formation" (Part 1 of Article 361-1).
+On February 11, 2021, it became known that Maksim Znak and Maryia Kalesnikava faced additional charges of 'conspiracy to seize power with unconstitutional means' (Part 1 of Article 357) and 'creating and leading an extremist formation' (Part 1 of Article 361-1).

 On December 24, 2021, the Supreme Court upheld the sentences of Maryia Kalesnikava and Maksim Znak.

-In early January 2022, Znak was transferred to penal colony No. 3 near Viciebsk.
+In early January 2022, Znak was transferred to penal colony #3 near Viciebsk.

 In May 2022, the UN Working Group on Arbitrary Detention (WGAD) recognized the detention of Maksim Znak as unlawful.